The vertical jump test is an important test when it comes to athletes, especially in basketball and football.

 There are multiple ways you can train your vertical; some of these ways are by looking up videos on YouTube or joining a vertical training program.

-Joining a program is the easiest and fastest way to get your vertical where you want it to be because you are learning from a trainer that has been in the game for a while and has a proven system…
+Joining a program is the easiest and fastest way to get your vertical where you want it to be because you are learning from a trainer who has been in the game for a while and has a proven system…

 But if you are looking into a program, check out the top 2 rated vertical training programs below…